pocomane/brewed-in-the-apocalypse/bita.md

 - Give them a difficult decision to make.
 - Tell them the requirement and the possible consequences, then ask.
 - Turn their move back on them.
-- Reveal an inconvenient thruth
+- Reveal an inconvenient truth
 - Offer an opportunity, with or without a cost.

 __Soft move__ - when the player look at you expectantly, you can make